moveit/moveit2_tutorials/doc/tutorials/your_first_project/your_first_project.rst

 Further Reading
 ---------------

-- You may have noticed we used lambdas to be able to initialize objects as constants.
-This is known as a technique called IIFE.
-You can read more about this pattern `here at C++ Stories <https://www.cppstories.com/2016/11/iife-for-complex-initialization/>`_.
+- We used lambdas to be able to initialize objects as constants.
+This is known as a technique called IIFE.  `Read more about this pattern from C++ Stories <https://www.cppstories.com/2016/11/iife-for-complex-initialization/>`_.
-- `Please declare your variables as const <https://www.cppstories.com/2016/12/please-declare-your-variables-as-const/>`_
+- We also declared everything we could as const.  `Read more about the usefulness of const here <https://www.cppstories.com/2016/12/please-declare-your-variables-as-const/>`_.

 Next Step
 ---------